davidkpiano/nm8/README.md

 ## `animation.play()`

-Starts the animation, because the animation doesn't just fire off immediately.
+Starts playing the animation, because the animation doesn't just fire off immediately.
 That's irresponsible.

 ## `animation.pause()`

 Pauses the animation.
-The `handler` won't be called until `.play()` or `.stop()` is called.
+The `handler` won't be called again until `.play()` or `.stop()` is called.

 ## `animation.stop()`